vault27/Foundation/ethernet.md

 If we connect two devices on one level of OSI model then we use crossover cable: switch-switch hub-hub router-router
 If we connect two devices on different levels of OSI model, then we use straight-through cable: router-switch, hub-PC, switch-hub
-Crossover acble: 1 goes to 3, 2 goes to 6
+Crossover cable: 1 goes to 3, 2 goes to 6
 Auto MDI-X technology on adapters switch automatically to correct cable type
 The UTP cables differ in the following parameters:

 - Twists per centimeter - the more the better protection against EMI
 - Sheath thickness